khamidou/khamidou.github.io/_drafts/three-types-of-pricing.markdown

 You probably don't want to adopt this pricing model unless you're operating in a commoditized market, for two reasons.

+First, it's hard to make good margins by pricing this way.
+Why?
+Because your main differentiator between customers is the usage they're doing of your service

+First, you probably want to sell your service with a high margin[^AMZ].
+One of the ways to do it is to position your service as som.
+The poster child for this is Apple: you're buying a mac from them because you can't get one from somewhere else.

 1. It's very, very hard to be a commodity provider.
 The margins are razor-thin --- after all, if you're selling VPSes, any person with half a rack in datacenter can and competition is fierce[^marco].

 First, the marginal cost of your service (i.e: the cost it takes you to service another customer, assuming that you don't need things like support) is very close to zero.